7 Myths of Interview & Interrogation

 Myth #6 - Stress Equals Guilt

 In conclusion, the belief that stress equals guilt is a myth that is not supported by empirical evidence.
-A science-based approach to investigative interviewing recognizes that stress reactions are not reliable indicators of guilt and emphasizes the importance of focusing on the content of the interviewee's statements.
+A science-based approach to interviewing and interrogation recognizes that stress reactions are not reliable indicators of guilt and emphasizes the importance of focusing on the content of the interviewee's statements.
+Moreover, lie detection techniques that rely on stress cues not only lack scientific support—they can actively introduce false information into an investigation and strengthen cognitive pitfalls like confirmation bias and groupthink, ultimately compromising the pursuit of truth and derailing investigations.

 Myth #7 - The Truth is a Sprint, Not a Marathon